 Del.
 The next button is and its function is to erase all items from the grid, the shortcut for this button is

-Finally, we have four moving buttons .
+There are also four moving buttons .
 The first two single arrow buttons, activated respectively by

 Ctrl + Up and

 Ctrl + Down, are used to move one row up or down the selected item in the grid.
-The last two double arrow buttons, can be triggered by the
+The last two double arrow buttons can be triggered by the

 Ctrl + Home and

 Ctrl + End and their actions are to move the selected item to the first or last row of the grid.
+Finally, the button when activated causes all the columns to have their width adjusted to the size of the contents.

 PostgreSQL identifiers syntax